llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 void @llvm.dbg.kill(metadata)
 ```

-The first argument to `llvm.dbg.kill` is required to be a `DILifetime`, and is
+The first argument to `llvm.dbg.kill` is required to be a `DILifetime` and is
 the end of the lifetime being killed.

 Every call to the `llvm.dbg.kill` intrinsic is required to be reachable from a